Go far and wide with ease when you choose the right 4×4 to lead the way

 Here are a few tips to keep in mind as you turn the key to the ignition and set out on your journey:

 - Slow and steady – When you’re towing a caravan you will need more time and space so take your time, brake earlier and accelerate slower than usual.

 - Wider is the way – When taking a corner, you must take it a wider angle to accommodate the additional length of your caravan.

 - Sharing is not caring – Never carry passengers in the caravan while you’re towing it.
 It is dangerous and not recommended

-If you are considering taking a few trips into the outdoors with friends or family make sure you are fully equipped with the right vehicle and know the best practice for towing your caravan safely and hassle-free.
+If you are considering taking a few trips into the outdoors with friends or family make sure you are fully equipped with the right vehicle and towbar.
+Don’t forget to go through some car checks to make sure it won’t fail you on the go and know the best practice for towing your caravan safely and hassle-free.
 We live, breathe and dream all things 4×4 at Total 4×4.
 Feel free to consult us for any information you may need to make your next camping trip a success.
 With over 30 years’ experience, we’ll point you in the right direction.